phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 )
 ```

 Now that data is being passed through to `Table`, we have to work on accessing it from the other side.

-This data is not in the actual DOM yet, though.
 In `Table`, we can access all props through `this.props`.
 We're only passing one props through, characterData, so we'll use `this.props.characterData` to retrieve that data.

 I'm going to use the ES6 property shorthand to create a variable that contains `this.props.characterData`.